AsahiLinux/docs/Apple-Platform-Security-Crash-Course.md

 to boot if the firmware or bootloader has been compromised, likewise if the user-provided kernelcache is tampered with after being enrolled in the SEP.
 The paired recoveryOS snapshot must also still be signed by Apple for reasons we will get into soon.
-If the user wishes to change the kernelcache again after enrolling it, they must enrol another.
+If the user wishes to change the kernelcache again after enrolling it, they must enroll another.
 This ensures the platform that you trust the binary.

 But what if a bad actor gets into your Permissive Security container?
-Wouldn't they be able to enrol a new kernelcache and silently capture the container from under your nose?
+Wouldn't they be able to enroll a new kernelcache and silently capture the container from under your nose?
 Unsurprisingly, Apple thought of this and have a very simple way to mitigate this attack vector.